smallbasic/smallbasic.github.io/_build/reference/624-graphics-window.markdown

 # WINDOW

-> WINDOW [x1,y2,x2,y1]
+> WINDOW [x1, x2, y2, y1]

 Specifies "world" coordinates for the screen.
 The WINDOW command allows you to redefine the corners of the display screen as a pair of "world" coordinates.
+The coordinates of the upper-left corner of the screen is given by `[x1, y1]`, the lower-left corner by `[x2, y2]`.

-The world space defined by WINDOW is disabled by a WINDOW command with no parameters.
+The world space defined by WINDOW is disabled by a WINDOW command without parameters.

-Note: the unusal coordinates are intended for Quick BASIC compatibility (possible bug).
+### Example

 ```
-window 1, 320, 320, 1
+' Coordinate system with corners:
+' upper-left = [-20,-10]
+' lower-right= [ 20, 10]
+x1 = -20
+y1 = -10
+x2 =  10
+y2 =  20

+window x1, x2, y2, y1

+rect -20, -10 STEP 1, 1, 14 filled    ' Yellow:  upper-left
+rect  19, -10 STEP 1, 1, 13 filled    ' Magenta: upper-right
+rect  19,   9 STEP 1, 1, 12 filled    ' Red:     lower-right
+rect -20,   9 STEP 1, 1, 10 filled    ' Green:   lower-left
-rect 0, 0, 160, 160, 1 filled
+circle 0, 0, 1, 1, 15 filled          ' White:   center
-rect 160, 160, 320, 320, 2 filled
-rect 160, 0, 320, 160, 3 filled
-rect 0, 160, 160, 320, 4 filled
 ```

 ## WINDOW sub-commands (non-standard)